-Lastly, before I get into specifics, understand that my loan signing course will teach you step-by-step how to be either one of these types of notary signing agents.
+Lastly, before I get into specifics, understand that my Loan Signing System course will teach you step-by-step how to be either one of these types of notary signing agents.

-Now, let's start with start up cost associated with becoming a notary signing agent for direct business.
+Now, let's begin with start up costs associated with becoming a notary signing agent for direct business.

 Getting direct business costs the least amount of money to get started and is also the most lucrative of the two.
 Here is what you’ll need:

-You are required as a loan signing agent to have errors and omissions insurance.
-Most escrow companies only ask for $100k which is about $150 a year.
-Or $12 a month.
+As a loan signing agent, you are required to have errors and omissions insurance.
+Most escrow companies only ask for $100k which is about $150 a year, or $12 a month.

-Additionally, and this is becoming a newer requirement for some escrow companies, is a background check, which is roughly $50.
+Additionally (and this is becoming a newer requirement for some escrow companies), you'll be required to complete a background check.
+This costs roughly $50.